 - 1/3 cup all-purpose flour

 - kosher salt an freshly ground black pepper – to taste

 - 2 Tablespoons avocado oil – or more

 - 4 Tablespoons tomato paste

 - 1 large onion – chopped

 - 2 pounds yellow potatoes – chopped

-- 1 cup red wine (something you like to drink) - optional
+- 1 cup red wine (something you like to drink) – or use extra broth

 - 2 Tablespoons Worcestershire Sauce